breast asymmetry correction uk uneven breasts scaled

 The majority of women will have one breast that is slightly smaller than the other and various studies have found that close to 88% of women has some mild asymmetry in their breasts, this tends to be normal asymmetry and it is usually not very noticeable.

 Many patients initially start to notice that their breasts are different in their teens when they try buying a bra.
-For some it can cause a great deal of distress and embarrassment.
+For some, it can cause a great deal of distress and embarrassment.
 Improving the symmetry of your breasts with plastic surgery can help to boost self-esteem and confidence.
 Patients no longer feel the need to disguise their breasts and feel happier wearing certain types of clothing.

-At The Private Clinic we can help with breast asymmetry.
+At The Private Clinic, we can help with breast asymmetry.
 We have a team of specialist Consultant breast surgeons who can advise on the best surgical options for you.

 What causes Breast Asymmetry?

-Breast asymmetry is usually a result of puberty or hormonal changes but there are conditions that directly cause asymmetric breasts including Poland Syndrome.
+Breast asymmetry is usually a result of puberty or hormonal changes but some conditions directly cause asymmetric breasts including Poland Syndrome.
 Poland syndrome is a rare birth defect that causes muscles within one side of the body to be missing or underdeveloped.
 It is believed that is caused by insufficient blood supply to the chest whilst in the womb.
 Poland syndrome is more common in males however it is often more noticeable in females after puberty because of the breast development.
-Most people who have breast asymmetry don’t suffer from this syndrome and it is more likely for the cause breast asymmetry to be purely hormonal.
+Most people who have breast asymmetry don’t suffer from this syndrome and it is more likely for the cause of breast asymmetry to be purely hormonal.

 Breast Asymmetry Correction at a glance